Lausanne issues apology after speaker's comments on Israel and dispensational eschatology cause offence

 Ruth Padilla DeBorst, associate professor of world Christianity at Western Theological Seminary, Michigan, delivered an address on Monday evening that took aim at dispensational eschatology - a theological framework that takes a literal view of Old Testament promises and believes that God's salvation plan includes Israel's future restoration.

-During her 15-minute presentation, Padilla DeBorst said, "God is worshipped not by rights, religious festivities, or even mission activism, all practices that can simply serve as masks, but by ethical obedience.
+During her 15-minute presentation on the topic of justice, Padilla DeBorst said, "God is worshipped not by rights, religious festivities, or even mission activism, all practices that can simply serve as masks, but by ethical obedience.

 "What makes God's people such are not superficial expressions of religious piety, Christianese jargon, worship jingles or colonialist theologies that justify and finance oppression under the guise of some dispensational eschatology."